 Please note that enrollment in any Tufts Pre-College Program is contingent on the receipt of the fees and materials described above.

 Tufts Pre-College Programs welcomes international students in all of its programs.
 However, visa options and requirements will be different depending on your intended summer program and your current visa situation (if applicable).

-Please note that Tufts University is not authorized to sponsor F-1 visas for most of our Pre-College Programs.
-At this time only the Tufts Summer Research Experience will be eligible for F-1 visa sponsorship.
+Please note that Tufts University is not authorized to sponsor F-1 visas for any of our Pre-College Programs.
 However, international students interested in the Pre-College Programs may have other visa options.
 The Tufts International Center can advise you on your individual situation.
 Please click here to consult this informational page on the International Center web site for more details, or email the International Center directly at firstname.lastname@example.org.